-President Uhuru Kenyatta To Meet Persons Who Recover From COVID-19
+President Uhuru Kenyatta To Meet COVID-19 Survivors

 He later tested positive for the contagious virus.

-During the meeting, the President said he will be meeting individuals who test negative, in person, as a prove that the disease is manageable.
+During the meeting, the President said he looks forward to meeting the two soon, in person, once cleared by the doctors, as proof that the disease is manageable.

 The Head of State lauded the two for their bravery urging Kenyans to emulate them.